FShikongo/febbie-shikongo-studio-board/studio-board-frontend/README.md

 ### Features

-1. **User Profiles** - Users can create profiles, upload résumés, portfolios, and contact details.
-2. **Job & Opportunity Listings** - Users can post and browse job openings, volunteer roles, and industry events.
+1. **Job & Opportunity Listings** - Users can post and browse job openings, volunteer roles, and industry events.
-3. **Search & Filtering** - Users can search and filter listings by job type, location, and category.
+2. **Search & Filtering** - Users can search and filter listings by job type, location, and category.
-4. **Application System** - Users can apply directly for jobs or events.
-5. **Event Listings** - Film festivals, networking events, and industry meetups.
+3. **Event Listings** - Film festivals, networking events, and industry meetups.
-6. **Admin Dashboard** - Manages user accounts, job postings, and event moderation.

 ## Implementation